lh1008/lh1008.github.io/about.md

 # about lh1008

-<br>For the past 7 years, I have contributed to the open-source <a href="https://web.getmonero.org/" target="_blank">Monero Project</a> in different areas.
+<br>Since 2016 I've been contributing to the open-source <a href="https://web.getmonero.org/" target="_blank">Monero Project</a>.
 Monero is a privacy-focused cryptocurrency project led by volunteers.
-I roled as the Communication Workgroup Coordinator for the <a href="https://github.com/monero-ecosystem/outreach-docs" target="_blank">Monero Outreach Workgroup</a> and I'm currently handling some social media related to Monero.
-In the Monero Outreach Workgroup my main tasks were to lead the localization workgroup and as junior IT server maintainer.
+From 2018 to 2021 I roled as Communication Workgroup Coordinator.
+You can take a look at the <a href="https://github.com/monero-ecosystem/outreach-docs" target="_blank">Monero Outreach's Workgroup</a> repository.
+My main tasks were to lead the localization workgroup (translations) and as IT assistant.
+I'm currently involved in community building from Telegram.

-<br>I’ve always been an entrepreneur.
-What motivates me to be an entrepreneur is to work hard for a better world for the people around me.
-I started my software engineer career at <a href="https://www.holbertonschool.com/" target="_blank">Holberton School</a> to understand the technology behing Monero.
+<br>I started my software engineer career at <a href="https://www.holbertonschool.com/" target="_blank">Holberton School</a>.
+I learned progamming fundamentals and blockchain technology with C programming language.

-<br>I'm currently expanding my software engineering expertise.
-I'm currently working at [Addi](https://co.addi.com/) as **Support Engineer**.
-I'm a very challenge motivated person and very disciplined.
-I really like to learn new things.
+<br>I'm currently expanding my software engineering expertise and working at [Addi](https://co.addi.com/) as **Support Engineer** since 2021.
+I'm a very challenge motivated person.

-<br>If you would like to talk with me, send me a message <a href="/contact">(<b>/contact</b>)</a>.
+<br>If you want to reach me out, send me a message <a href="/contact">(<b>/contact</b>)</a>.

-<br>:)